gitansalaza/devops/README.md

 # devops
-Repository to practice DevOps skills
+The purpose of this repository is to store projects designed to grow on DevOps skills